About

 The struggles were varied though, between these spaces; the NGOs had modelled themselves after corporations; the activist groups had usually refused most forms of structure, leaving power in the hands of the most privileged; the community groups had typically found that the models available excluded most of their members from being actively involved.

 But there were folks in each of these spaces trying to address the same issues, from different perspectives.
-Liam found himself becoming an informal repository of some of the early radical organisational policies that fill this site, sharing them back and forth between groups and across sectors, based on personal contacts and connections.
+I found myself becoming an informal repository of some of the early radical organisational policies that now fill the website, sharing them back and forth between groups and across sectors, based on personal contacts and connections.
 Chats with Kiran and Rich helped turn this informal practice into a (hopefully!) far-more-accessible project with wider reach!

 Photo of Rich